 Both sides had exhausted themselves after three years of combat, and each was looking for a way out of the meat grinder.

-In his highly readable account of the negotiations, entitled How Communists Negotiate, Turner Joy later explained how the Communist forces tried to “stack the deck” from the very beginning:
+In his highly readable account of the negotiations, entitled How Communists Negotiate.
+Admiral Joy later explained how the Communist forces tried to “stack the deck” from the very beginning:

 They seek an agenda composed of conclusions favorable to their basic objectives.
 Among men who adhere to logic, an agenda is understood to be only a list of topics to be discussed, concerning which agreed conclusions are later required.
 For example, Americans meeting to discuss arrangements for a baseball game might adopt an agenda as follows: